Federerer/Security.HmacAuthentication/README.md

-# Aspnet Core Hmac Authentication
+# ASP.NET Core 2.0 Hmac Authentication

 This library is just for illustration.
 Be careful when you plan to use for production.